Google Maps

 Using Bellingcat Filename Finder for Google Maps

-A new tool, Bellingcat Filename Finder, enables users to view the filenames of images that have been uploaded by users to Google Maps, providing contextual information.
+The tool Bellingcat Filename Finder, enables users to view the filenames of images that have been uploaded by users to Google Maps, providing contextual information.
 Filenames are not automatically displayed when viewing an image on Google Maps.
 However, after installing the tool as a Google Chrome extension, filenames appear on images when using Google Maps.
 See more about this tool in Bellingcat's guide “What’s in a Name?
 Discovering Clues Hidden in Google Maps Image Filenames.”

 Cost